 Milk has been seen to be an effective recovery drink simply because of the components it has.
-Milk contains both whey and casein protein; whey is considered as to be a high quality protein and is more soluble than casein protein which also has a higher quality rating.
-Around 20% of whey is found in milk and 80% of casein is also found in milk (Pasquale, 2008).
+Milk contains both whey and casein protein; whey is considered as to be a high-quality protein and is more soluble than casein protein which also has a higher-quality rating.
+Around 20% of whey is found in milk, and 80% of casein is also found in milk (Pasquale, 2008).

-A study by Saunders, Kane & Todd (2004) looked at the effects of a carbohydrate protein drink on cycling endurance and also looked into muscle damage.
-The main aim of the study was to see if cycling endurance performance changed and post exercise muscle damage changed when the carbohydrate protein drink was ingested in comparison to a carbohydrate only drink.
+A study by Saunders, Kane & Todd (2004) looked at the effects of a carbohydrate-protein drink on cycling endurance and also looked into muscle damage.
+The main aim of the study was to see if cycling endurance performance changed and post-exercise muscle damage changed when the carbohydrate-protein drink was ingested in comparison to a carbohydrate only drink.
 The results showed that with the first ride at 75% of V02 peak, the participants rode for 29% longer with the carbohydrate with protein drink than the carbohydrate drink.
-In the second ride, at 85% V02 peak, the participants rode for 40% longer with the carbohydrate protein drink; to add to these findings, the level of muscle damage was 83% lower with the carbohydrate protein drink.
+In the second ride, at 85% V02 peak, the participants rode for 40% longer with the carbohydrate-protein drink; to add to these findings, the level of muscle damage was 83% lower with the carbohydrate-protein drink.

-To support the above, Niles et al (2001) looked at the effects of a carbohydrate with protein drink improving time to exhaustion after recovery from exercise.
-With the ingestion of a carbohydrate protein drink or a carbohydrate only drink, the overall results showed that the carbohydrate protein drink gave higher insulin levels within 90 minutes into the recovery period and time to exhaustion was also longer in comparison to the carbohydrate only drink.
+To support the above, Niles et al. (2001) looked at the effects of a carbohydrate with protein drink improving time to exhaustion after recovery from exercise.
+With the ingestion of a carbohydrate-protein drink or a carbohydrate only drink, the overall results showed that the carbohydrate-protein drink gave higher insulin levels within 90 minutes into the recovery period and time to exhaustion was also longer in comparison to the carbohydrate only drink.

-A very important study by Karp et al (2006) looked at the effects of chocolate milk as a post exercise recovery aid.
+A very important study by Karp et al. (2006) looked at the effects of chocolate milk as a post exercise recovery aid.
 By using 9 male endurance trained cyclists, the study compared chocolate milk, a fluid replacement drink and a carbohydrate replacement drink.
-The participants went through a glycogen depletion trial followed by a 4 hour recovery ending on an endurance trial.
+The participants went through a glycogen depletion trial followed by a 4-hour recovery ending on an endurance trial.
 The results showed that the time to exhaustion and total work performed during the endurance performance trial were greater with the chocolate milk (15 minutes greater) and the fluid replacement (16 minutes greater) trials than the carbohydrate trial.
 The participants rode 49% and 54% longer with the ingestion of chocolate milk and fluid replacement trials despite the carbohydrate content in the drinks.

 To add to the concept of using milk as a recovery aid, there has been new and limited research done on the possible benefits of using soy milk; although research is still limited in terms of the use of soy milk in endurance exercise, research has shown some interesting results with resistance exercise.
-Pasquale (2008) expressed that soy protein has the protein quality of 1.00 meaning that that it is equal in the quality of protein that it exists in other diary and egg proteins.
+Pasquale (2008) expressed that soy protein has the protein quality of 1.00 meaning that it is equal in the quality of protein that it exists in other diary and egg proteins.
 To add to this point, Paul (2005) also stated that soy protein contains 2 high performance amino acids; Arginine and Glutamine which have a vital role in muscle recovery.

 The participants will also do a glycogen depletion trial starting from 90% maximum power output riding for 2 minutes and then 2 minutes onto 50% recovery; this will be carried out onto a lode bike; the intensities would decrease by 10% every time the participant s can no longer keep up with their cadence.
-This is then followed by a 4 hour recovery where 355ml of a drink would be administered straight after the glycogen depletion trial and also another 355ml 2 hours into the recovery stage.
-The last section of the test is the endurance trial where participants have to ride as long as they can at 70% of their maximum power output.
-Blood lactate measurements will be taken before and after the glycogen depletion trial, 2 hours into recovery and before and after the endurance trial and analysed; body hydration status will be taken before and after both exercise trials using the bio electrical impedance equipment.
+This is then followed by a 4-hour recovery where 355ml of a drink would be administered straight after the glycogen depletion trial and also another 355ml 2 hours into the recovery stage.
+The last section of the test is the endurance trial, where participants have to ride as long as they can at 70% of their maximum power output.
+Blood lactate measurements will be taken before and after the glycogen depletion trial, 2 hours into recovery and before and after the endurance trial and analyzed; body hydration status will be taken before and after both exercise trials using the bio electrical impedance equipment.

 1.Carlson, A. (2008) Protein Nutrition for Peak Performance, Peak

-Performance, P2P Publishing, pp65 ”“ 74.
+Performance, P2P Publishing, pp65″ “74.

 2.Ivy, J & Portman, R. (2004) Nutrient timing: The future of Sports Nutrition,